 Premium Economy isn’t a flat bed and sometimes it’s not even a different meal, but that doesn’t mean it’s not worth a significant premium over economy, or may be.

-As airline cabins have evolved, premium now bridges the gap between the economy experience we once relished and the “first class” perks that can make travel fun – particularly in international premium economy.
+As airline cabins have evolved, premium now bridges the gap between the economy experience we once relished and the “first class” perks that can make travel oh-so fun, particularly in international premium economy.

-With round trip economy flights between long haul destinations like the US and Europe, or Europe and Asia occasionally found for a mere $200 in basic economy, more and more travelers find themselves booking the obvious bargain, but then wondering how much more an upgrade or change to premium economy might be worth as travel approaches.
+Round trip economy flights between long haul destinations like the US and Europe, or Europe and Asia occasionally drop to a mere $250 in basic economy these days, which has more and more travelers booking the obvious bargain, but then wondering how to enjoy a more comfortable ride.

 A Different Cabin Entirely

-From the start – let’s not confuse premium economy with the branded economy “upgrades” like extra legroom, or front of cabin seats.
-Those are entirely different and it’s important not to get fooled into thinking you’re buying into a different cabin when something with the words “extra”, “legroom” or “plus” are what’s on offer.
+From the start – let’s not confuse actual premium economy with airline branded economy cabin “upgrades” like extra legroom, or front of cabin seats.
+These seats are often better than standard economy seats, but still not “premium”.

 Premium Economy Seat Dimensions

 For the sake of simplicity, let’s focus on international premium economy.
-In any international premium economy cabin, you should be looking at a fundamentally different seat with greater dimensions on well, everything.
+In any international premium economy cabin, you should be looking at a fundamentally different (and hopefully better) seat with greater dimensions on well, everything.

-In general: think 6-8” more legroom – known as pitch – and at least 2-3” more seat width.
-In addition, you can typically expect a larger entertainment screen and more seat padding.
-In best cases, there are also typically features like a leg rest, extra power ports and greater neck support.
+In general: think 6-8” more legroom – known as pitch – and at least 2-3” more seat width with “real” premium economy seats.
+In addition, you can typically expect a larger entertainment screen and far more seat padding.
+In best cases, there are features like a leg rest, extra power ports, better pillows and greater neck and back support.

 If you want to know better what you might be paying more for, or upgrading to, be sure to check out seat dimensions on resources like SeatGuru, and read reviews and product info from the airline and top blogs.

-If you aren’t earning miles every time you fly, you’re doing it wrong, and if you fly in premium economy there’s a very high likelihood you’ll earn more of them.
-That’s true for “elite status” qualification as well, where you typically earn more progress towards a shiny loyalty card when you fly in any cabin above economy.
+If you aren’t earning miles every time you fly, you’re doing it wrong, and if you fly in premium economy there’s a very high likelihood you’ll earn more of them than when you fly economy.
+That’s true for “elite status” qualification as well, where you typically earn more points towards a shiny bronze, silver, gold or platinum loyalty card when you fly in any cabin above economy.
+That means better perks!

 When you couple in more miles earned, and a quicker path to earning elite perks which can save on things like checked bags, or priority security, a small difference in price can be more than just “a better seat”.